Charles Duncombe (English banker): Political career

 At the 1708 British general election, Duncombe was returned again unopposed for Downton and in September 1708 became Lord Mayor of London to the indignation of the Whigs.
 He was to have had a publicly performed pageant for his, but it was stopped by the death of Prince George of Denmark (Queen Anne's husband), the day before.

 In May 1709, he endorsed the candidacy of Dr Henry Sacheverell for the chaplaincy of St Saviour's, Southwark and later showed Tory partisanship by reportedly giving only £50 for the relief of the Palatine refugees, and only for the sake of his office.
 Though generally known for support of charitable causes and praised by the poor debtors of the Wood Street compter for his help while Mayor, the Palatines were a Whig cause.
 He opposed the impeachment of Sacheverell in 1710, later entertaining him at his home in Teddington.
 He was returned as MP for Downton at the 1710 British general election, and was later cited as one of the ‘worthy patriots’ who in the first session of the 1710 Parliament helped to detect the mismanagements of the previous administration'.
 However Harley was disappointed that he was unforthcoming in providing any financial support for the administration.

 Death and legacy

-Duncombe died unmarried at Teddington on 9 April 1711, and was described as ‘the richest commoner of England’.
+Duncombe died intestate and unmarried at Teddington on 9 April 1711, and was described as "the richest commoner of England."
 His brother, Anthony Duncombe, was also MP for Hedon, died before him.
 His nephew and heir, also called Anthony, was later ennobled as Lord Feversham.
 His sister Ursula Duncombe inherited half of Duncombe's fortune and was the ancestor of the present-day Barons Feversham.